AzureZeng/wsl-arch-rootfs/README.md

 wsl --import Arch C:\Users\azurezeng\WSL\Arch rootfs.tar.gz
 ```

 You can use the RootFS with yuk7's [wsldl](https://github.com/yuk7/wsldl) together to get more convenient installation.
-For wsldl's manual, visit [here](https://github.com/yuk7/wsldl/blob/main/README.md).
+You can look up wsldl's manual at [here](https://github.com/yuk7/wsldl/blob/main/README.md).

+**HINT**:

+1. Rename the file name of wsldl to customize your distro's name.

+2. You can place `<distro-name>.exe` and `rootfs.tar.gz` in the same directory, then double-click `<distro-name>.exe` to complete distro import.

 UPDATE: `rootfs-with-wsldl.zip` contains both `rootfs.tar.gz` and `wsldl.exe` (renamed to `Arch.exe`).
 I would like to express sincere thanks to yuk7!

-🛈 **HINT**:

-1. Rename the file name of wsldl to customize your distro's name.

-2. You can place `<distro-name>.exe` and `rootfs.tar.gz` in the same directory, then double-click `<distro-name>.exe` to complete distro import.

 ![](https://github.com/AzureZeng/wsl-arch-rootfs/assets/19504193/9245d019-a7bd-40d2-b267-0855121ae53b)